dkulsh/techwiddeep/content/english/blog/books/way-of-superior-man.md

 toc: false
 ---

-How men ought to live their lives to have the greatest satisfaction.
-This book is more about masculinity and less about men.
-It explores practical spirituality for men (sounds like an oxymoron, but wait until you read the book).
+# Way of the Superior Man: A Review

+David Deida’s *Way of the Superior Man* explores how men can live with purpose and satisfaction, focusing on masculinity rather than just men.
+It delves into practical spirituality for men—seemingly contradictory but compelling.
+Let’s dive into the key ideas!

-⚠ The book talks about sex, sexual polarity, and other such topics.
+> **Note**: The book discusses sex, sexual polarity, and related topics.

-These concepts from the book particularly resonated with me.
-Let's dive into the key ideas.
+---

-#### Our Attraction Towards Women Is Similar to Our Attraction to Success
+#### Attraction to Women Mirrors Attraction to Success

-Men are attracted to women.
-We like to woo them, penetrate them, and pass on our identity into them.
-Similarly, we are attracted to the world.
-We like to woo the world, penetrate it, and pass on our identity into the world.
-Men get great satisfaction doing this.
+> **Idea**: Men’s pursuit of women parallels their pursuit of worldly success.

+Let’s explore the book’s core insights, starting with a powerful analogy.
+Men are drawn to women, seeking to win their hearts, connect deeply, and share their essence.
+Similarly, men are drawn to the world, aiming to make an impact and leave a legacy.
+Both pursuits bring immense satisfaction.

-Women and success elude men, resist them.
-Most men give up during this pursuit.
-But those who are sincere, persistent, and willing to pass on their genius succeed.
-They *fuck* both and will leave their *legacy of intercourse with the woman and the world*.
+Women and success often resist men, eluding their grasp.
+Many give up, but those who persist—sincere in their efforts and willing to share their genius—succeed.
+They leave a lasting *legacy* in both their personal relationships and professional endeavors.

 ![Image](/images/books/way-of-superior-man/attraction-feminine.jpeg)

-Building on this idea of pursuit and persistence, the book emphasizes the importance of adaptability in life.
+This pursuit mindset leads to the next principle: adaptability in life.

+---

 #### Be Willing to Change Everything in Your Life

-As techies, have you ever felt bored with your technology or role?
-I know many engineers who stay at the same organizations, roles, and technologies for years, and remain unsatisfied.

-David Deida says that men must be willing to give 100% to the task, fulfill their purpose, and then completely let go of it.
-In tech terms, this translates to:

-- Be willing to leave your current technology and move on to a new one.
-- Be willing to leave your current role and move on.
-- Be willing to leave your company and move on.

-We feel uncertainty, fear, butterflies in our stomachs, and so on.
-But letting go is important.

-Giving 100% and then letting go are natural cycles for men.

-This willingness to change ties into making decisions based on personal conviction rather than external pressures.

-#### Men Must Act on Their Own Choice

-They must neither do things to please others, nor should they do it out of burden, fear, or expectation.

-Our world has emerging technologies like artificial intelligence, machine learning, virtual reality, and more.
-I also know people who learn new technologies because it is fashionable to do so.
-Sharing certificates on LinkedIn or Facebook helps garner likes.

-Deida says that when we take actions to please others, we are in effect saying, "I don't trust my own wisdom."
-We are weakening ourselves.

-People seeing our LinkedIn or Facebook posts will feel the fakeness. *When you deny your deep truth to please your woman, everyone will feel your lack of authenticity*. *They won't trust you, since you don't trust your own core intent*.

-Listen to others but make your own decisions.
-You might be right or wrong, but in the end, you will strengthen yourself for the future.

-Acting on one's own choices also means not hiding behind excuses, especially family obligations.

-#### Don't Use Your Family as an Excuse

-Following is a true conversation:

-Me: "Why don't you go and study engineering at that college?"

-Other: "No, yaar!
-How will my parents start the generator?
-Who will fetch the heavy water bottles?"

-Ten years later, the person is alone, unhappy, and unfulfilled.

-Most men have their inner calling.
-If they do not respond to this calling, then their core weakens.
-Children learn from osmosis.
-If their father is weakened, then the kids experience a weakened flavor of love.

-A short time spent with a father who is fully present, sure of his mission, will affect children much more than if they spend lots of time with a father who is ambiguous in his deepest purpose.

-Embracing this inner calling requires not waiting for perfect conditions in life.

-#### Stop Hoping for the Completion of Anything in Life

-*Men who have lived significant lives have not waited.
-Not for money, security, ease, or women.
-Each moment wasted degrades your clarity of purpose*.

-I waited for a long time before starting my blog.
-Now that I have started it, I feel great.
-The delay I made makes no sense anymore.

-Next time you feel like changing jobs, learning a new technology, reading a book, or creating a startup, start now!

-Beyond these practical lessons, the book acknowledges fundamental aspects of male nature.

-#### Attraction to Feminine Is Inevitable

-Need I say more? 😄😄😄😄
+> **Idea**: True growth requires giving 100% to your purpose and letting go when it’s time to move on.

+As tech professionals, have you ever felt stuck in a role or technology?
+Many engineers stay in the same job, role, or tech stack for years, feeling unfulfilled.
+Deida urges men to fully commit to their tasks, achieve their purpose, and then release it.
+In tech terms, this means:

+- Be open to switching technologies.
+- Be ready to change roles.
+- Be willing to leave your company for new opportunities.

+Uncertainty or fear may arise, but letting go is a natural cycle for growth.

+This adaptability ties into making decisions from personal conviction.

+---

+#### Act on Your Own Choices

+> **Principle**: Decisions should stem from your inner wisdom, not external pressures.

+In a world of emerging technologies like AI, machine learning, and virtual reality, some learn new skills just to chase trends or social media likes.
+Deida warns that acting to please others signals, “I don’t trust my own wisdom,” weakening your core.

+> *When you deny your deep truth to please others, everyone senses your lack of authenticity.*

+Others will notice this inauthenticity—whether in relationships or LinkedIn posts.
+Listen to advice, but trust your own judgment to build strength for the future.

+This principle extends to avoiding excuses, especially family obligations.

+---

+#### Don’t Use Your Family as an Excuse

+> **Idea**: Ignoring your inner calling weakens your presence and impact.

+Consider this real conversation:

+> **Me**: Why not study engineering at that college?
+> **Friend**: No, friend!
+How will my parents manage the generator or fetch heavy water bottles?

+Ten years later, that person was alone, unhappy, and unfulfilled.
+Deida emphasizes that men have an *inner calling*.
+Ignoring it weakens your core, affecting those around you.
+Children learn by osmosis—a father who’s present and purposeful impacts them more than one who’s physically there but lacks direction.

+Pursuing your calling requires action without waiting for perfect conditions.

+---

+#### Stop Waiting for Perfect Conditions

+> **Principle**: Waiting for ideal circumstances dims your clarity of purpose.

+> *Men who live significant lives don’t wait for money, security, ease, or approval.*

+I delayed starting my blog for too long, but once I began, the hesitation felt pointless.
+Whether it’s changing jobs, learning a new skill, reading a book, or launching a startup—*start now*!

+This urgency aligns with embracing core aspects of masculinity.

+---

+#### Attraction to the Feminine Is Inevitable

+> **Idea**: Embracing natural drives fuels authenticity.

+No explanation needed—men’s attraction to the feminine is universal. 😄

 ![Image](/images/books/way-of-superior-man/feminine-inevitable.jpeg)

-I cannot put a finger on it, but something in this book resonated with me.
-I loved this book.
-I've read it three times and keep reviewing it a couple of times a year.

-David Deida talks about masculinity in a way most don't.
-He talks about listening to one's inner calling; in fact, he encourages it.
-I was programmed to do the opposite: to obey my parents, teachers, society, bosses, and others.
-And understandably, I was unsatisfied.

-When Deida mentions that ignoring one's calling makes one dissatisfied, that resonated with me.

-Also, I believe I understood only 60% of the book.
-To clarify, this is not a criticism of the book, but rather a reflection of my abilities.
+---

+#### Final Thoughts

+Deida’s approach to masculinity—emphasizing *following your inner calling*—resonated deeply with me.
+I was conditioned to obey parents, teachers, and bosses, often leaving me unsatisfied.
+Deida’s insight that ignoring your calling breeds dissatisfaction hit home.
+I’ve read this book three times and revisit it yearly, yet I feel I’ve grasped only 60% of its depth—a testament to its richness, not a flaw.

-This book is unlike most books I've read.
-I recommend it for all men.
+This book stands out for its bold take on masculinity and purpose.
+I highly recommend it to all men seeking authenticity.

-Write back if you have an opinion.
-Like what you read?
-Do like, comment, and share.